getreu/tp-note/docs/source/tpnote--manpage.md

 HTML and adds '`.html`' to the output filename.
 Links in the documents content to other Tp-Note files are hereby rewritten by appending '`.html`' to their URLs.
 This way you can convert groups of documents to HTML and later browse from document to document in you web browser.
+The option '`--export-link-rewriting`' allows you to finetune how local links are written out.
+Valid values are: '`off`', '`short`' and '`long`'.

+In order to achieve this, the user must respect  the following convention concerning absolute local links in Tp-Note documents:  The base of absolute local links in Tp-Note documents must be the directory where the marker file '`.tpnoteroot`' resides (or '`/`' in non exists).
+The option '`--export-link- rewriting`' decides how local links in the Tp-Note  document are converted when the HTML is generated.
+If its value is '`short`', then relative local links are converted to absolute links.
+The base of the resulting links is where the `.tpnoteroot` file resides (or `/` if none exists).
+Consider the following
+example:

+* The Tp-Note file '`/my/docs/car/bill.md`' contains
+* the absolute link '`/car/scan.jpg`'.
+* and the relative link '`./photo.jpg`'.
+* The document root marker is: '`/my/docs/.tpnoteroot`'.

+The images in the resulting HTML will appear as

+* '`/car/scan.jpg`'.
+* '`/car/photo.jpg`'.

+For '`--export-link-rewriting=long`', in addition to the above, all absolute local links are rebased to '`/`''.
+Consider the following example:

+* The Tp-Note file '`/my/docs/car/bill.md`' contains
+* the absolute link '`/car/scan.jpg`'.
+* and the relative link '`./photo.jpg`'.
+* The document root marker is: '`/my/docs/.tpnoteroot`'.

+The images in the resulting HTML will appear as

+* '`/my/docs/car/scan.jpg`'.
+* '`/my/docs/car/photo.jpg`'.

-Tp-Note's viewer and HTML exporter always display links as they appear in the note file's content.
-In other words, the _links's text property_ is never changed.
-However, there is one exception: when the text contains a URL starting with '`http:`' or '`https:`' only the file stem is kept.
-Example, the link:
+So far we have seen how Tp-Note's viewer and HTML exporter converts the _target_ of local links '`[text](target)`'.
+For the _text_ property the situation is simpler as it never changes.
+However, there is one exception: when the text contains a URL starting with '`http:`' or '`https:`' only the file stem is displayed.
+For example, the link:
 '`[http:dir/my file.md](<http:dir/my file.md>)`' is rewritten into
-'`[my file](<http:dir/my file.md>)`' before being displayed.
-This is why the autolink '`<http:dir/my file.md>.`' appears as '`my file`' in the browser.
+'`[my file](<http:dir/my file.md>)`' before being rendered.
+This explains why the autolink '`<http:dir/my file.md>.`' appears as '`my file`' in the browser.